Q. What is headroom?

 Q. Where can I buy parts?

 A. Clopay sells parts exclusively through our distribution network.
-See the “Where to Buy” section on the Clopay website to find a local dealer in your area.
+See the “Where to Buy” section on the Clopay website to find a local dealer in your area or contact us today!

 Q. Does my door require maintenance?

 A. Your door is the largest moving part on most buildings, and perhaps the hardest working, being raised and lowered an average of six times per day.
 Like any other area, it needs regular inspections and maintenance.
 We suggest performing the recommended door maintenance listed in your Installation Manual every 5,000 cycles or an annual basis whichever comes first.

 A. Clopay doors are built to last, but some parts do occasionally wear out or become damaged.
 If you are reasonably handy and follow the detailed instructions in the Installation Manual, you can do some repairs yourself.
 Some of the parts that may require repair include rollers, bottom seal, hinges, lift handles, windows and window inserts.
 However, we strongly recommend that replacing springs, door sections, tracks and operators be handled by a door professional.

 Q. Are replacement sections available for my door?